bravetechnologycoop/brave-app-reporting/README.md

 # Running the main script

-1. Copy the `.env.example` file, rename the copy to `.env`, and update it to have the values you need
+1. Copy the `.env.example` file, rename the copy to `.env`, and update it to have the values you need, including downloading the `credentials.json` file and updating the value of `GOOGLE_APPLICATION_CREDENTIALS`

 1. Copy the `clients.json.example` file, rename the copy to `clients.json`, and update it to have the values you need